Filling station: United States

-The increase in automobile ownership after Henry Ford started to sell automobiles that the middle class could afford resulted in an increased demand for filling stations.
+The increase in automobile ownership after Henry Ford began selling automobiles the middle class could afford led to increased demand for filling stations.
 The world's first purpose-built gas station was constructed in St. Louis, Missouri, in 1905 at 420 South Theresa Avenue.
-The second station was constructed in 1907 by Standard Oil of California (now Chevron) in Seattle, Washington, at what is now Pier 32.
+The second station was built in 1907 by Standard Oil of California (now Chevron) in Seattle, Washington, at what is now Pier 32.
 Reighard's Gas Station in Altoona, Pennsylvania claims that it dates from 1909 and is the oldest existing filling station in the United States.
-Early on, they were known to motorists as "filling stations".
-These filling stations were known to wash your windows for free.
+Early on, they were known to motorists as "filling stations" and often washed vehicle windows for free.

-The first "drive-in" filling station, Gulf Refining Company, opened to the motoring public in Pittsburgh on December 1, 1913, at Baum Boulevard and St Clair's Street.
-Prior to this, automobile drivers pulled into almost any general or hardware store, or even blacksmith shops in order to fill up their tanks.
+The first drive-in filling station in the U.S. was the 1912 Standard Oil of Ohio auto filling station at the corner of Young and Oak streets in Columbus, Ohio.
+The motorist drove in the front door, had his tank filled, and drove out the back.
+Whitehill-Gleason Motors, the first Gulf Refining Company drive-in station, opened to the motoring public in Pittsburgh on December 1, 1913, at Baum Boulevard and St Clair's Street.
 On its first day, the station sold 30 USgal of gasoline at 27 cents per gallon (7 cents per litre).
 This was also the first architect-designed station and the first to distribute free road maps.
+Before the drive-in filling station, automobile drivers pulled into almost any general or hardware store, or even blacksmith shops to fill up their tanks.
+Several years would elapse before checking oil, water, and selling tires would give rise to the concept of a gas "service" station.

 The first alternative fuel station was opened in San Diego, California, by Pearson Fuels in 2003.

 Maryland officials said that on September 26, 2019, RS Automotive in Takoma Park, Maryland became the first filling station in the country to convert to an EV charging station.